PROTOCOL AND ADVICE FOR PATIENTS COMING FOR DENTAL TREATMENT

 NEW MEASURES TO FOLLOW

-- Patients must arrive alone (where possible) and on time and to wear a mask
+- Patients must arrive in and wear a face mask when not in surgery.

 - There may be occasions where patients may need to wait outside of the surgery (on the street or in their vehicles) until called before they can enter the practice in order to ensure safety measures and social distancing.